 On the first conference day, Tom Coates held an inspiring keynote about the extreme rate of expansion on the web.
 The first HTML page was written in 1991.
 Present day, 20 years later, Google has indexed 28 billion web pages and digitized 15 million books (of the total 130 million).
 And most of the material has of course been published in the last ten years, as the nineties had a quite modest internet population compared to today.

 As Tom put it, “All this magic has been happening in the last 10 years, and you’re all part of changing the world”.
-Ten years ago, there was no Facebook, YouTube, Twitter, RSS feeds… Even though I frequently think/talk/write about this topic, it’s still absolutely mindboggling.
+Ten years ago, there was no Facebook, YouTube, Twitter, RSS feeds and other things we like to take for granted today.

 One of the most anticipated sessions was Bruce Lawson on HTML5 video.
-He has been one of my favorite speakers for many years with his brutally honest attitude.
 The new <video> element is native and thus accessible by keyboard as well as controllable by JavaScript and CSS.
 The <track> element and vtt-files (Web Video Text Tracks) can be used for accessible subtitles.
 You can also use media queries to, for example, send low resolution video to mobile units:

 <video> <source src=”hirez.mp4″ media=”(min-device-width:800px)”> <source src=”lowrez.mp4″> </video>